nathanstrahs/03-Miniproject/README.md

 ### Testing

 Everyone tested their own components after completing them with unit testing and simple hardware testing.
 For initial wiring, the board was simply connected to a host laptop to ensure communication was established.
 For the LED, a breadboard was used to test the LED along with more complex LED flashing patterns in isolation.
 The code for this is provided in `testing/led_test.py`.
-For the buzzer, simple code was executed to ensure the buzzer could make sounds at the pitches we desired.
+For the buzzer, a simple code was executed to ensure the buzzer could make sounds at the pitches we desired.
 The code for this is provided in `testing/buzzer_test.py`.

 ### Problems Encountered